mui/material-ui/packages/mui-material-next/migration.md

 - `MuiLinearProgress-bar2Indeterminate`
 - `MuiLinearProgress-bar2Buffer`

+The following classes were added:

+- `MuiLinearProgress-bar1`
+- `MuiLinearProgress-bar2`

 You can replace them by combining classes with a CSS selector.
 The following example replaces the `MuiLinearProgress-dashedColorPrimary` class using `MuiLinearProgress-dashed` and `MuiLinearProgress-colorPrimary`: